Obafemi-Jinadu/VisionTransformer-Re-Implementation-from-Scratch/README.md

 ```

 # TODO - Discussions
+# Transformer Encoder
+The patch embeddings are passed to the transformer encoder block which typically contains layer normalizations, multi-head self attention, MLP layers.
+# Layer Normalization
+As is customary in machine learning tasks we want to restrict/clip input values within a range for efficient training and also prevent exploding and vanishing gradients.
+Batch Normalization helps us achieve, where normalization is carried out per data batch.
+However, this has its limitations.
+Consider a scenario where the batch size is too small.
+This would introduce a lot of noise as the mean and normalization of the small batch do not accurately represent the data distribution.
+On the other hand, when we have a training set that's too large, mini-batches could be split across different GPUs making the global normalization of said mini-batch inefficient as the GPUs involved would need to synchronize batch statistics.
+This was perfectly put in my go-to deep learning book "Deep Learning Foundations and Concepts" by Christoper Bishop.
+Layer normalization does not have these shortcomings as normalization is carried out by layer making it independent of the batch size.
+Training deep transformers typically requires a lot of training data and often large batch sizes making layer normalization an ideal candidate.

 - Encoder Backbone
   - Layer norms, Self-attention mechanism, MLP
 - Model Head for computer vision downstream tasks like classification, pose estimation, segmentation etc.